Community

 Ella is a freshman Public Policy Leadership major with a minor in general business.
 She is an out of state student from Madisonville Louisiana, who is enjoying her first year as an Ole Miss Rebel!
 She serves on the Lott Student Advisory Board as the social media chair, managing the creation and production of the Lott Institute’s digital media.
 Along with this Ella is involved with sorority life on campus, the Ole Miss Big Event, ASB FYE, and Cru on campus ministries.

 Jensen is a junior majoring in Public Policy Leadership and minoring in Spanish.
 She serves on the Lott Student Advisory Board as the Print Media Chair.
 Additionally, she is a part of Sally McDonnell Barksdale Honors College, a residential assistant on campus, and has worked as a photographer for the Daily Mississippian.
 Jensen is also an intern for the on-campus ministry, Cru, which works to evangelize, disciple, and serve students and staff.
-In the summer of 2024, she will be interning on Capitol Hill for Senator Marsha Blackburn.
+In the summer of 2024, she interned on Capitol Hill for Senator Marsha Blackburn.

 Student life at Lott